 Most GeoTIFF projections should be supported, with the caveat that in order to translate uncommon Projected, and Geographic coordinate systems into OGC WKT it is necessary to have the EPSG .csv files available.
 They must be found at the location pointed to by the GEOTIFF_CSV environment variable.

 Georeferencing from GeoTIFF is supported in the form of one tiepoint and pixel size, a transformation matrix, or a list of GCPs.

-If no georeferencing information is available in the TIFF file itself, GDAL will also check for, and use an ESRI world file with the extention .tfw, .tifw/.tiffw or .wld, as well as a MapInfo .tab file (only control points used, Coordsys ignored).
+If no georeferencing information is available in the TIFF file itself, GDAL will also check for, and use an ESRI world file with the extension .tfw, .tifw/.tiffw or .wld, as well as a MapInfo .tab file.

 GDAL can read and write the RPCCoefficientTag as described in the RPCs in GeoTIFF proposed extension.
 The tag is written only for files created with the default profile GDALGeoTIFF.
 For other profiles, a .RPB file is created.
 In GDAL data model, the RPC coefficients are stored into the RPC metadata domain.
 For more details, see the RPC Georeferencing RFC.
 If .RPB or _RPC.TXT files are found, they will be used to read the RPCs, even if the RPCCoefficientTag tag is set.